Skip to main content

 The Rise of Performative Living #

-But there’s a third category that has exploded in recent years: things people do primarily to be seen doing them by strangers on the internet.
-This peculiar mode of existence—what I call “performative existing”—has become increasingly common.
+But there’s a third category now: things people do mainly so strangers on the internet will see them doing it.
+This peculiar mode of existence—what I call “performative existing”—shows up everywhere.
 Picture someone who has zero interest in art spending three hours at MoMA, methodically documenting their presence with strategic selfies for Instagram rather than engaging with any actual artwork.

 In a world before social platforms, if you disliked museums, you simply wouldn’t go.
 Today, millions engage in experiences they don’t genuinely enjoy because they’re performing for an invisible audience.
-They’ve become the reluctant stars of their own reality shows, compelled to maintain a carefully curated public narrative.
+They go, get the photos, post proof they were there, and move on.

 Questioning Our Motivations #